Dolichos sericeus

-Dolichos sericeus is a perennial climbing or prostrate shrub belonging to the family Fabaceae.
+Dolichos sericeus is a species of flowering plant in the family Fabaceae.
+It is a perennial climbing or prostrate shrub.

 Description

 Dolichos sericeus is a shrub that can grow up to 1.2 m long, the stem is slender and twining and covered in densely appressed or spreading hairs.
 Leaves are tri-foliate, petiolate and stipulate.
 Leaflets are broadly ovate to elliptic, up to 72 mm long and 40 mm wide and like its stem it is densely covered in hairs.
 Flowers are arranged in racemes, its peduncle is up to 35 mm long holding 2 - 10 flowers, corolla is purple or pink gradually turning creamy with age.
 Fruit is crescent shaped, 6 to many seeded.